Hike, bike, and explore San Luis Obispo’s best trails and open spaces

-San Luis Obispo is rich with hiking trails that allow the public to experience the fresh air, wildlife, native vegetation and panoramic views of the coastline, valleys and mountains.
-The city has preserved thousands of acres of open spaces located at various locations in the city limits for the enjoyment of the public and to preserve the natural resources and beauty of those areas.
+—San Luis Obispo is rich with trails for hiking, cycling, viewing wildlife, native vegetation, and panoramic views of the coastline, valleys, and mountains.
+The city has preserved the natural beauty and resources of thousands of acres of open spaces at various locations for the enjoyment of the public.

-Here are some hiking and cycling trails that are easily accessed from San Luis Obispo.
-Most are dog-friendly providing the dog is on a leash, but some of the trails can be challenging to a dog, or a human hiker, not in good physical shape.
+Most of the trails are leashed dog friendly, but some of the trails can be challenging to a dog or a person not in good physical shape.

 Bishop Peak Natural Reserve